osuosl/osuosl-pelican/content/about/about_people.rst

 high impact and importance of open-source software and loves building things that empower other people.
 OSL's missions align perfectly with his career goals.
 When not in front of computers, Khuong spends a lot of time training to compete for the `OSU Table Tennis team`_ and sometimes plays soccer or badminton for fun.
-Video games, `manga`_, movies, learning, and surfing on `r/aww`_ are other things he especially enjoys.
+Video games, `manga`_, movies, learning, and browsing on `r/aww`_ are other things he especially enjoys.
 After graduation, Khuong plans to adopt a lot of dogs and cats.

 .. class:: no-breaks